What are Rhodesian Ridgebacks?

 These fatty acids are crucial to keeping a dog’s heart healthy and are most commonly found in high levels in fish ingredients.
 However, the Omega 3 Fatty Acids are also present in other ingredients like Flaxseed.

 While it is not required to list the level of the Omega Fatty Acids on the Guaranteed Analysis of a dog food formula, many brands do so which makes the challenge of finding a suitable formula with a high level of these fatty acids a more manageable endeavor for knowledgable and patient dog owners.

 The most effective treatment for a Dermoid Sinus is surgery.
-However, because it is a genetic defect the best prevention is to breed from dogs that do not suffer such symptons which is similar to the most effective approach to prevent Dysplaysia.
-Unfortunately, Dermoid Sinuses are one of the negative consequences of a Rhodesian Ridgeback’s distinctive ridge on their spine.
+However, because it is a genetic defect, the best prevention is to breed from dogs that do not suffer such symptoms, which is similar to the most effective approach to prevent Dysplasia.

 Best Dog Food’s for an Adult Rhodesian Ridgeback